sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 one choice over a different choice:

 * While our design will not use differential signaling, it is somewhat nice if P/N pairs are used for ports that have similar functions and sit next to each other.
-For example, for our 8 BNC outputs, it is nice if we use 4 differential pin pairs.
+For example, for our 8 BNC outputs, we use 4 differential pin pairs.
 * Inside the FPGA, the signals are organized in I/O banks.
-It is nice to aim to assign similar functions to the same I/O bank, e.g. to have all digital I/O inputs connected to FPGA pins belonging to bank 34.
+It is nice to aim to assign similar functions to the same I/O bank, e.g. to have the digital PIOs connected to FPGA pins belonging to bank 34.

 However, other considerations such as PCB layout may lead to deviations from these 'nice-to-have' guidelines!